Warnings: gore, murder.

 “We’ve discussed it for a long time,” Jiang Yanli explained, rocking her arms and smiling down at her son.
-“Ling’er is beta.
-It does not matter to sect leader Jin who chooses his courtesy name, only those of A-Xuan’s alpha heirs.”
+“Ling’er is zhongyong.
+It does not matter to sect leader Jin who chooses his courtesy name, only those of A-Xuan’s qianyuan heirs.”

 She looked up to Wei Wuxian again.
 “I think it should be you,” she said.
 “It couldn’t be anyone but you.”

 It could be Jiang Cheng, or Madam Jin, or even a member of the Yu sect far away in Meishan.
-It made no sense at all that the choice should fall to Wei Wuxian, who had betrayed and abandoned her, who stood in disgrace to all who roamed the halls of Golden Carp Tower.
+It made no sense at all that the choice should fall to Wei Wuxian, who had abandoned her and who stood in disgrace to all who roamed the halls of Golden Carp Tower.

 He was the one who had stolen her first love from her, even if she was married to him now.
 He had driven Jin Zixuan into holding his hand in those woods and declaring his love.